Azure-Samples/azure-search-dotnet-samples/create-mvc-app/README.md

 ## Next steps

-You can learn more about Azure Cognitive Search on the [official documentation site](https://docs.microsoft.com/azure/search).
+You can learn more about Azure AI Search on the [official documentation site](https://docs.microsoft.com/azure/search).